JudgeGroovyman/JudgeGroovyman.github.io/Amiga.md

 - Have to restart the amiga with both buttons held down since that opens that special boot dialog box and saves more memory

+It worked!
+I got the Cybernetix mod with the theme song in it!!!

 # Going through WHDLoad Collection #
 Numbers complete